Welcome to NERSC

 - A Cray XC40 with 76,416 compute cores of Intel Xeon ("Haswell") and 658,784 compute cores of Intel Xeon Phi ("Knights Landing").
 The Xeon nodes have a total of 307 TB of memory, and the Xeon Phi nodes have a total of nearly 1.1 PB of memory.
 Cori has 30 PB of disk, 1.8 PB of flash-based storage in a burst buffer, and features the Cray "Aries" high-speed internal network.

 - Local Scratch

-- Edison and Cori also have local scratch file systems.
-The default user quota on Edison is 10 TB and on Cori is 20 TB.
+- Cori also has a local scratch file system.
+The default user quota on Cori is 20 TB.

 - The project file system provides permanent storage to groups of users who want to share data.
 The default quota is 1 TB and can be increased by request.
 Project is available from all NERSC compute systems.

 - HPSS Archival Storage

 - NERSC's archival storage system provides up to 240 PB of permanent, archival data storage.

 New NERSC Accounts

 In order to use the NERSC facilities you need:

 - Access to an allocation of computational or storage resources as a member of a project account called a repository.

 - A user account with an associated user login name (also called username).